-When the kale starts have four true leaves and are around 3-4 inches high, they are ready to be moved outside.
+When the kale starts to have four true leaves and is around 3-4 inches high, they are ready to be moved outside.
 Harden them off before transplanting by taking them outside for two hours the first day.
-Then, incrementally increase the amount of time they are outside until by the end of a week they are outside for the full day.
+Then, incrementally increase the amount of time they are outside until they are outside for the full day by the end of a week.

 Kale likes to be in a sunny location, so pick a spot with full sun if possible.
 Plant the seedlings 12-15 inches apart in rows that are 24 inches apart.

 Step Four – Care for Your Plants

 Side dress the kale plants with fertilizer a couple of times during the season.
-Side dressing means applying the fertilizer 4-5 inches away from the base of the plant in a shallow furrow.
+Side dressing means applying the fertilizer 4-5 inches away from the plant’s base in a shallow furrow.

 Keep the soil moist, at about 1 – 1.5 inches of water per week.
 Kale likes a well-watered environment, but be careful not to overwater them since that may cause root rot.
-A rain gauge set in the garden will let you know how much water Mother Nature is providing them.
+A rain gauge set in the garden will let you know how much water Mother Nature provides them.

-Spread a leaf or straw mulch around the plants to keep the moisture in the soil and keep weeds away from your plants.
+Spread a leaf or straw mulch around the plants to keep the soil’s moisture and keep weeds away from your plants.

 There are a few bugs and pests that may take a liking to your kale plants.
-Cabbage worms can be an issue as can cabbage aphids.
+Cabbage worms can be an issue, as can cabbage aphids.
 If you see these, pick off the infected leaves or pull up the entire plant.
-These pests won’t kill your kale; they’ll just enjoy it before you get a chance to.
-If the plants are still young, cover them with row covers or a lightweight fabric to keep the pests away until the plants are bigger and hardier.
+These pests won’t kill your kale; they’ll be enjoying it before you get a chance to.
+If the plants are still young, cover them with row covers or a lightweight fabric to keep the pests away until they are bigger and robust.